swashata/wp-webpack-script/examples/plugin/README.md

    b.
 Password: `root`
 6. Activate `WPack.io Sample Plugin Development` plugin.
 7. Check the homepage and check your browser's console.
+8. Publish a page with a shortcode `[wpackio-reactapp]`.
+9. Check the page content.

 > It is not a requirement to use docker for `@wpackio/scripts`.
 It is just
 > required for this example.
 You can very well spin up any local server you